1. Preparations before the event

 GoToTraining is an interactive online training environment with additional features not generally available on basic accounts.
 The ELIXIR Hub does not currently have GoToTraining accounts.

-Up to 15 people, simple to use, possible to use a camera
+Up to 15 people, simple to use, camera, share screen etc

 - EBI Video Conferencing guidelines